Kavi1312/bash_assignment/README.md

 Group ID: 1000

-5. File Permission Checker:
-Write a script that takes a file as an argument and checks if the file has read, write, and execute permissions.
-The script should display appropriate messages for each permission.

-Disk Usage Check:
-The script checks the disk usage of the root (/) filesystem using the df command.
-Threshold:
-The script compares the current disk usage with a pre-defined threshold (set to 80% by default).
-Alert:
-If the current disk usage exceeds the threshold, an email alert is sent to the system administrator.
-Loggng:
-The script also prints relevant information to the terminal about the current disk usage and whether an email was sent.
-To run the script automatically at regular intervals (e.g., daily), you can schedule it using cron:
-Open the crontab editor:
-crontab -e
-Add a line like this to run the script every day at 8:00 AM:
-0 8 * * * /path/to/disk_usage_alert.sh
-Replace /path/to/disk_usage_alert.sh with the actual path to your script.

 4. Disk Usage Alert:
 Write a script that checks the disk usage of the root filesystem.
 If the disk usage is above 80%, the script should send an email alert to the system administrator. xplanation of the Code: